devitrylouis/devitrylouis.github.io/_pages/about.md

   - /about.html
 ---

-Here is an artcile collections I wrote during my master.
-It covers the basics of Machine Learning and Deep Learning, along with tools and domain specific articles (time series, music...).
+Here is a collection of articles I wrote during the last year.
+It is a summary of my personal projects and research as well on lecture notes and online content.
+It covers the basics of Machine Learning and Deep Learning, along with tools and domain specific articles (time series, NLP, visual computing, network science, music...).

 | Machine Learning | Deep Learning | Tools |
 |:---------------------------:|:-------------------------------:|:-------------------------------:|